BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    Also, The Backbone.js `validate` method is provided for you.
 This method is called any time an attribute of the model is set.
 Keep in mind that all model attributes will be validated (once set), even if a different model attribute is being set/validated.
 This does not make much sense to me, so feel free to create your own validation mechanism.

-   Finally, a new Model instance is returned.
+   Finally, a new Model class is returned.

 app.build.js
 ------------